 One of professional cycling’s iconic races, Paris-Nice is the UCI World Tour’s second race of the season held in France every year over a week long period.

-Known as the The Race to the Sun as the race takes place in March, staring in late winter conditions before finishing in spring sunshine.
-The 2019 Paris-Nice takes place from the 10th to the 17th March 2019.
+Known as the The Race to the Sun as the race takes place in March, starting in late winter conditions before finishing in spring sunshine.

 How do I get there?